hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/createconnectionprofile.md

     ```
     cd MyProfile
     ```
-3. Using your favourite text editor, create a new file called `connection.json` that contains the following information for fabric V0.6
+3. Using your favourite text editor, create a new file called `connection.json` that contains the following information for Hyperledger Fabric V0.6

     ```
     {